Tones55/Compiler/README.md

 # Compiler
 A Compiler built for Design of Compilers class
+Anthony Gandini Spring 2023

-Project one will be in the Lexer branch
+Project 1 is in the Lexer branch
-Project two will be in the Parser branch
+Project 2 is in the Parser branch
-Project three will be in the Semantic Analysis branch Project four will be in the main branch
+Project 3 is in the Semantic Analysis branch
+Project 4 is in the main branch

 Compiler.java is the entry point